A guide to walking the Atlantic Coastline of Cape Town

 That’s it, 8.5 km of Cape Town Coastline.
 Am I the only one that wishes he could live here year long?

-Got money to burn and want those incredible views for yourself?
-Here are a couple of hotels in Camps Bay: The Marly (and despite those prices it still manages to almost always be full up), The Bay Hotel,and The Fairways on the Bay (the “budget”alternative on Camps Bay).
+– Accommodation: Got money to burn and want those incredible views for yourself?
+Here are a couple of hotels in Camps Bay: The Marly (and despite those prices it still manages to almost always be full up) and The Bay Hotel.
 I told you that Camps Bay was the most expensive real estate in Africa!
 But it really is stunningly beautiful.

 Related: Photo Highlights of the Cape Peninsula